EchoLinkTech/EchoLinkDocumentation/EchoLinkDapp/docs/source/admin_interface.rst

 -------------------------

 Only Admin can use the application by login through credentials.
-Three tabs would be visible to a user-
+Three tabs would be visible to a user

-Lock Requests
+* Lock Requests
-Authority Users
+* Authority Users
-Verify Credentials
+* Verify Credentials

 Lock Requests
 -------------